 Can you switch a Verizon contract phone to prepaid?
-The straight answer is yes; you can switch from a contract phone to prepaid.
+The straight answer is yes; you can switch from a contract phone to a prepaid.
 But the real question is why do you want to switch?
 The first reason is to save monthly costs for data.

 If you’re a single user and have a contract phone, you know how costly it is.
 So, it’s convenient for you to pay less yet have the same data limit to the contract phone plans.